 As Vice President, Business Development, Lianna is responsible for business development, marketing, and communications for the Associated Engineering group of companies.
 Prior to taking on her current role, she was Manager, Engineering Development for the company’s BC operation.

-Lianna is an active volunteer with Engineers and Geoscientists BC (EGBC), and currently serves as a Councillor.
+Lianna is an active volunteer with Engineers and Geoscientists BC (EGBC), and has served as a Councillor and President.
 She has participated on a number of initiatives for Engineers Canada, as well as committees for the Association of Consulting Engineering Companies British Columbia (ACEC-BC) and the Canadian Coalition of Women in Engineering, Science and Technology.
 In recognition of her work with these organizations, Lianna received EGBC’s Professional Service Award and the designation of Fellow from Engineers Canada.
 In 2016, Engineers Canada presented Lianna with the Award for the Support of Women in the Engineering Profession.